 - Develop the student's skills in communicating the research results to appropriate audiences in the academic environment, in industry, and in government.

 Our alumni appreciate the value-added education and collegial environment.

 "My experience in the Accounting Ph.D. program at FAU gave me the tools and training necessary to succeed as a professor.
 I continue to benefit from relationships with dedicated and helpful faculty who are committed to helping graduates succeed.
 I am grateful to be on the other side of their collegiality, consistent mentorship, and generosity."
 Dr. Adam Greiner, 2013 (Accounting)

 The traditional Ph.D.
 Program is strictly for full-time students.
 That is, Ph.D. students are expected to carry a course load of at least nine hours in the fall and spring semester.
 The traditional Ph.D.
-Program typically requires about four years of full-time work beyond the Master's degree.
+Program typically requires four to five years of full-time work beyond the Master's degree.